Shreveport, Louisiana: 20th century to present

 In the mid-1990s, the coming of riverboat gambling to Shreveport attracted numerous new patrons to the downtown and spurred a revitalization of the adjacent riverfront areas.
 Many downtown streets were given a facelift through the "Streetscape" project.
 Traditional brick sidewalks and crosswalks were built, and statues, sculptures, and mosaics were added to create a better pedestrian environment.
 The O.K.
 Allen Bridge, commonly known as the Texas Street bridge, was lit with neon lights.
 Residents predictably had a variety of reactions to these changes.
 Shreveport was named an All-American City in 1953, 1979, and 1999.

 In the 1990s, Shreveport became known for its rap music scene, and acquired its famous aka name, Ratchet City.
 The term was first used by the group Lava House in its 1999 single "Ratchet".

 During the September 11, 2001 attacks, President George W. Bush was taken to the nearby Barksdale Air Force Base.
 He also made a visit to speak in the city on March 11, 2005.

 Since the downturn in the oil industry and other economic problems, the city has struggled with a declining population, unemployment, poverty, drugs and violent crime.
 City data from 2017 showed a dramatic increase in certain violent crimes from the previous year, including a 138 percent increase in homicides, a 21 percent increase in forcible rapes and more than 130 percent increases in both business armed robberies and business burglaries.
 In 2018 the local government and police authorities reported a crime drop in most categories; it was part of an overall reduction in crime since the late 20th century.
 As Shreveport continued its economic resurgence, the Adrian Perkins administration saw the coming of Advanced Aero Services, Tomakk Glass Partners, and the revitalization plan of the Shreveport Economic Recovery Task Force after the Cross Bayou redevelopment plan was rejected.

 In June 2020, rapper Hurricane Chris was arrested in Shreveport for second-degree murder.
 Following the George Floyd killing in Minnesota, multiple protests were held in the city.
 The city experienced the largest number of homicides in its recorded history in 2021, eclipsing the previous record set in 1993.

+On Sunday, April 19, 2026, a man opened fire at three homes in Shreveport, leaving eight children dead and two women injured.
+It is the deadliest mass shooting in the United States since the 2024 Joliet shootings.